Simon R. Green: Early life

 According to an interview with Green, his first introduction to speculative fiction came as a result of the fact that his father was a fan of Edgar Rice Burroughs' Tarzan and John Carter novels.
-He also mentions in another interview that he once went to the cinema as a child and the films he watched there, such as 55 Days at Peking, and a film adaptation of H.G.
+He also mentions in another interview that he would go to the cinema as a child and the films he watched there, such as 55 Days at Peking, and a film adaptation of H.G.
 Wells' The First Men in the Moon played a significant influence on his work.
 He also mentions in the same interview that, as a child, he had a nightmare featuring a stuffed fox head on his parents' wall, which had become sentient and was snarling at him.
 Doctor Who also formed an influence on the young Green.

 Critical reception

 Green's works have received comparatively little attention compared to more successful British fantasy authors, with his Deathstalker series receiving mixed reviews overall.
 What little reception has been given to his work has remained positive, with much emphasis placed on its value as entertainment.
 In a review of Green's novel Live and Let Drood, Michael M Jones stated the following:

 "I've long held that Green's books make for excellent popcorn reading.
 They're widescreen adventures, blockbusters with unlimited budgets and absolutely no restraint or sense of decorum.
 The body counts are high, the stakes higher, the sense of wonder undeniable."

-In her review of The Best Thing You Can Steal for Grimdark Magazine, Elizabeth Tabler considered the novel "pure fun", despite the overall flaws of its heist narrative.
+In her review of The Best Thing You Can Steal, Elizabeth Tabler considered the novel "pure fun", despite the overall flaws of its heist narrative.
 Green's Nightside novels were referenced by Stefan Ekman in chapter four of his book Urban Fantasy: Exploring Modernity Through Magic.

 The Nightside novels were reviewed by Jasper de Joode, who described them as "pretty cool, providing lively and eerie action... for everyone who likes urban fantasy, this is a winning series".